we-kode/mml.demo/README.md

 # mml.demo

-This repository contaibns a mocked demo backend for testing purpose of the android and ios app of the [mml.project](https://we-kode.github.io/mml.project/).
+This repository contains a mocked demo backend for testing purpose of the android and ios app of the [mml.project](https://we-kode.github.io/mml.project/).
 You can use this by running it in a docker container to test the app.

 ## Prerequites